Cormac Kinney

-Cormac Kinney is a serial fintech entrepreneur, known for Diamond Standard, a regulator-approved fungible diamond commodity, Heatmaps, cited in 5,800 US Patents, and a publisher social network acquired by News Corp.
+Cormac Kinney is a serial entrepreneur, known for Diamond Standard, a regulator-approved fungible diamond commodity, Heatmaps, cited in 5,800 US Patents, and a publisher social network acquired by News Corp.

 Early life

 Kinney grew up in University City, Missouri, a suburb of St. Louis, the oldest of six children.
 He graduated from Carnegie Mellon University's College of Engineering, earning a Bachelor of Science degree, and a Master of Science in 5 years, skipping one year of college, but leaving a Software Engineering degree uncompleted.

 He has lived in Manhattan, New York City since 1994, and is married to Mimi So, an influential jewelry designer.

 Career

 As a student at Carnegie Mellon, Kinney founded two small software companies in succession, acquired by Northwestern Mutual Life Insurance Co., and JD Edwards.
 Both were related to optimization.